An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Proposed model

 \begin{remark} In the prior assumption~\cref{DMD_prior} on $\tH$, it is not ensured that $p(\tH)$ is a probability density.
 However, thanks to the notion of improper prior, Bayesian analysis can be done successfully without assuming the prior knowledge is given by a probability density.
 One may refer to~\cite{LT:2018,TL:2010} for mathematically rigorous treatments on the notion of improper prior. \end{remark}

-Now, motivated by the observation that the Askham--Kutz model is a MAP estimator and the relation between the Rudin--Osher--Fatemi~\cite{ROF:1992} and Aubert--Aujol~\cite{AA:2008} models, we design an optimized DMD model that is suitable for data corrupted by multiplicative noise.
+Now, motivated by the observation that the $\ell^2$-optimized DMD model is a MAP estimator and the relation between the Rudin--Osher--Fatemi~\cite{ROF:1992} and Aubert--Aujol~\cite{AA:2008} models, we design an optimized DMD model that is suitable for data corrupted by multiplicative noise.
 Similar to~\cref{inverse_mult}, we consider the setting

 where each $E_{nm}$ follows the gamma distribution of mean $1$ and variance $\sigma^2$.
 Since $E_{nm}$ is always positive, $\tH_{nm}$ must have the same sign as $H_{nm}$.
 Hence, we may restrict the solution space for $\tH$ as the closed convex subset $\cS_{H}$ of $\mathbb{R}^{N \times M}$ defined by